 Are you looking to migrate, study, or work abroad in a country where English is the preferred form of communication?

-If you answered yes, you may need to take the IELTS exam, and depending on you're situation, you will need to take either the Academic Test or the General Training Test.
-We'll go through each shortly, however, it's recommended you go to the official IELTS website and talk with an IELTS representative to learn which test is right for you :)
+If you answered yes, you may need to take IELTS, and depending on your situation, you will need to take the IELTS Academic Test or the IELTS General Training Test.
+Let's have a look at the differences between the two tests.

-Depending on your situation, you will need to take either:
+Depending on your situation, you will need to take the:

-- The IELTS General Training Test: if you're migrating to the UK, Australia, or Canada, or you're looking for lower education like secondary school or work experience.
+- IELTS General Training Test if you're migrating to the UK, Australia, or Canada, or you're looking for lower education like high school or work experience.

 Both versions test you in the following four language skills accordingly: listening, reading, writing, and speaking.

-The listening, reading and writing components of an IELTS test are completed on the same day, with no breaks in between them.
+The listening, reading and writing components of the IELTS are completed on the same day, with no breaks in between them.

 The speaking component, however, can be completed up to a week before or after the other tests.